digitalocean/marketplace-kubernetes/stacks/otomi/README.md

 ```

 - In the left menu of Otomi Console, click on "Download CA"
-- Double click the downloaded CA.crt or add the CA to your keychain on your mac using the following command:
+- Double click the downloaded `ca.crt` or add the CA to your keychain on your mac using the following command:

   ```bash
   # On Mac